 New employees hired on or after October 1, 2013 will contribute 2% of salary to the San Francisco Retiree Health Care Trust Fund (RHCTF).

 The Employment & Training Specialist III will work under the direction of the Associate Dean for Cooperative Work Experience to focus externally on generating employment/internship opportunities and focus internally on assisting students to obtain paid work experience in their field of study.
 The employee will serve as a resource to both City College of San Francisco (CCSF) staff and students by organizing events, generating employment and internship connections, creating tracking systems, and reporting on outcomes.
 This position is part of a dynamic team at CCSF helping to build California's strong workforce, while focusing on equity, diversity, and inclusion.

-CCSF is seeking up to three 9704 Employment and Training Specialist IIIs to work specifically within the following high growth industry sectors: Arts, Media, Entertainment; Healthcare; and Information Technology.
-Each successfully hired 9704 Employment and Training Specialist III will be assigned to work with a prescribed sector from the list above.
+CCSF is seeking one 9704 Employment and Training Specialist III to work specifically within one or more of the following high growth industry sectors: Transportation; Building & Construction Trades; Business & Finance; and Education, Public & Social Services.
+Each successfully hired 9704 Employment and Training Specialist III will be assigned to work with one or more industry sectors from the list above.

 Example of Duties: